-Intangible assets consist of the manufacturing process and customer relationships resulting from our April 2006 acquisition of Rhein and are being amortized over 5 years from the date of acquisition.
-Amortization of intangible assets was \$0.2 million for the quarters ended March 31, 2011 and 2010.
+Intangible assets consist of the manufacturing process and customer relationships resulting from our April 2006 acquisition of Rhein and were amortized over five years from the date of acquisition through the second quarter of 2011.
+Amortization of intangible assets was \$0.2 million for the quarter ended March 31, 2011.